 Cliff at 400% FPL Cross the line and you pay full price

-If you're retiring before 65, the ACA cliff can cost you thousands — or you can plan around it.
+If you're retiring before 65, the ACA cliff can cost you tens of thousands — or you can plan around it.

 In 2026, earning $1 over the income threshold means losing your entire subsidy.
 For a 57-year-old couple, that's a jump from ~$7,000/yr to ~$36,000/yr in premiums — a $29,000 penalty.